h-aung/XSB_Painting/README.md

 `./sbprof example.cfg` to run.
 Check example.cfg for parameters

-##### Concentration
+##### No Concentration

-When `file_format = simple`, concentration-mass relation is assumed from Dutton, Maccio 2014, and c200c is then converted to c500c by assuming NFW profile.
+When you have no concentration, use `file_format = simple`.
+Concentration-mass relation is assumed from Dutton, Maccio 2014, and c200c is then converted to c500c by assuming NFW profile.

 The input format for `file_format = simple` should have 3 columns as following:
 ```